-Every layer is mapped with various tests to collect performance metrics of the VSP storage device.
-These metrics enable administrators to find quick and accurate answers to the following performance queries:
+Once the aforesaid pre-requisites are fulfilled, the eG agent will be able to collect the desired metrics from the VSP storage device; these metrics enable administrators to find quick and accurate answers to the following performance queries:

 - Is the storage device available over the network? - Are the critical hardware components of the device, such as - battery, cache, controller, drive, fan, processor, power supply, shared memory - are operating normally? - Are all the RAID stores of the VSP storage device functioning without a glitch?
 Is any RAID store experiencing a hardware failure currently?
 Which RAID store is it, and which is the hardware component that is malfunctioning - is it the battery, the fan, the processor, cache, drive, shared memory, or power supply point? - Is I/O load balanced across all the ports in SAN environment?
-Has any port been over-used? - Which port is slow in responding to I/O requests? - Are the channel, disk, and DRR processors on the storage device being utilized optimally?

-- Do the caches have adequate memory space for storing data written to them, or are too many writes pending to the cache? - How are the cache memory to cache switch access paths utilized?
+Has any port been over-used? - Which port is slow in responding to I/O requests? - Are the channel, disk, and DRR processors on the storage device being utilized optimally? - Do the caches have adequate memory space for storing data written to them, or are too many writes pending to the cache? - How are the cache memory to cache switch access paths utilized?
 Is any path choking currently? - Is the I/O load uniformly balanced across the logical volumes, LUNs, and parity groups on the storage device?
 Are any of these components over-utilized currently?
 Which one is it?

-The sections that will follow discuss each layer of Figure 3.1 elaborately.
+The sections that will follow discuss each layer of Figure 2.1 elaborately.

-3.1 The VSP Hardware Layer
+2.3 The VSP Hardware Layer

-The tests mapped to the VSP Hardware layer monitors the health of the hardware components (batteries, controllers, fans, power supply units etc) of the storage device, and alerts administrators to potential hardware failures.
+The tests mapped to the USP Hardware layer monitors the health of the hardware components (batteries, controllers, fans, power supply units etc) of the storage device, and alerts administrators to potential hardware failures.

-Figure 3.2: The tests mapped to the VSP Hardware Layer
+Figure 2.2: The tests mapped to the VSP Hardware Layer

-3.1.1 VSP Battery Status Test
+2.3.1 VSP Battery Status Test